The 5 Most Common Money Mistakes That Prevent Your Small Business from Thriving

 Mistake# 2: “Winging it” instead of budgeting.

-Speaking of setting aside money for expenses, the second mistake we see business owners make is
+Speaking of setting aside money for expenses, the second mistake we see business owners make is failing to run their businesses on a budget.

 Why is a budget so important?